yyexela/ProjectPDFs/README.md

 ### Undergraduation Senior Thesis
 - Under Dr. Stephen Becker, I learned about the theory of first-order Bayesian Optimization (FOBO) and contributed to the open-source Bayesian Optimization library BoTorch so that FOBO is available to all researchers.

+## UW Seattle:

+### AMATH 515 A: Optimization: Fundamentals and Applications
+- We study the role of different stochastic gradient descent algorithms and stepsizing schemes on both CNNs and Transformers.